gitcordier/FunctionalAnalysis/README.md

   because it is a lovely result, since it connects a topological result (*to be metrizable or not to be*) with number theory (basic results about dyadic expansions).
   TODO: ?
-Maybe I'll add an alternative proof with another expansion.
+Maybe I'll add an alternative proof with the (possibly) degenerate expansion.
 - 1_9.tex
 - 1_10.tex
 - 1_16.tex